Kamov Ka-60

-The Kamov Ka-60 Kasatka ("Касатка", "Killer Whale") is a Russian medium twin-turbine military transport helicopter under development by Kamov.
+The Kamov Ka-60 Kosatka ("Косатка", "Killer Whale") is a Russian medium twin-turbine military transport helicopter under development by Kamov.
 It performed its first flight on 24 December 1998.

 The civil version is known as Kamov Ka-62.

 Design

 The Ka-60 has an estimated local military market of 200 units (Army aviation units, Border Police and the Ministry of Internal Affairs).
 The Ka-60 is to be used for aerial reconnaissance, for transporting air-assault forces, radio-electronic jamming, for special-operations missions and for various light-transport missions.
 Variations for foreign sale are expected.
 Manufacture is to take place at Ulan-Ude.

 The civil version, the 6.8 t Ka-62, can carry up to 15 passengers or 2-2.5 t of cargo (internally or externally), has a top speed of 167 kn and a range of 380 nmi.
 It features a five-blade main rotor and shrouded tail rotor, and is powered by a pair of Safran Ardiden 3Gs, and later by in-development Klimov VK-1600s.
 It has a 30-minute run-dry gearbox by Zoerkler, and can operate on one engine up to 9,500 ft.